Schools & Districts

 Then a little wooden flap in the living room goes flying.
 The name "John" is written on the flap, and the Aged proclaims that his son is home.

-Wemmick offers that there is a shipping merchant in town named Clarriker who is looking to expand his company.
-Pip thinks this is a great idea, and Wemmick tells him he will look into it.
+Turns out, there's a shipping merchant in town named Clarriker who is looking to expand his company.
+Great idea!

 Pip goes home after a cozy night at Wemmick's, hopeful that his "expectations" might do some good after all.

-Narrator Pip tells us that one of the turning points of his life was about to take place, but that he has to first devote a chapter to Estella and to his relationship with that cold lady.
+Narrator Pip tells us that one of the turning points of his life was about to take place, but that he's going to first devote a chapter to Estella and to his relationship with that cold lady.